Hidden Bars & Restaurants in London

 The Breakfast Club, 5-9 Battersea Rise, London, SW11 1HG | Tube: Clapham South Station

 This kitsch cocktail bar is accessed via a hidden wall in The Breakfast Club's Battersea branch.

 Now that enough people have successfully found The Mayor of Scaredy Cat Town, accessed via a Smeg fridge in the Spitalfields branch, The Breakfast Club have opened another hidden bar, The King of Ladies Man.
 The delicious and gut-busting meals served at the American diner-style outlets have fast grown in popularity and more often than not you can expect to queue for your helping of pancakes and milkshakes.
 But, only those in the know can enjoy the secret bars.
 Housed within the Battersea branch, the entrance to The King of Ladies Man is concealed behind a secret sliding wall in the launderette and is certainly worth finding.
 The 1970s style bachelor pad is decked out with kitsch pink flamingos and bamboo, while Hawaiian-shirted bartenders serve cocktails such as Pina Coladas, Tequila Sunrises and Mai Tais.
 Food options include grilled cheese sandwiches, mac 'n' cheese and palm potato fries.

-From cheap budget accommodation to luxury 5 star suites see our discounts for hotels, including Radisson BLU Portman Hotel from 32% off.
+From cheap budget accommodation to luxury 5 star suites see our special offers for hotels, including Club Quarters Lincoln's Inn Fields from 64% off.